 - Relative importance in comparison with other works on the subject

-- High standards of quality content, format, and binding
+- High standards of quality content, format, cost, and binding

 - Reputation of the publisher or producer (authority and significance of the author, composer, film producer, etc.)